maximtereshchenko/conveyor/README.md

 * Repositories
     * Repositories are defined in a schematic with a name, a path to the directory containing artifacts and manuals and an optional `enabled` flag
-    * The path to the directory containing artifacts and manuals is relative to the discovery directory
+    * The path to the directory containing artifacts and manuals is relative to the directory, where the schematic definition is located
     * Repositories are inherited from a schematic used as a template
     * The path can be overridden in a schematic
     * A repository can be disabled with the `enabled` flag equal to `false`